-2016-17 Assessment of Transitional Education
+2017-18 Assessment of Transitional Education

-This report was created at the conclusion of the 2016-17 academic year and covers data collected from fall 2009 through spring 2017.
-Transitional education at Seminole State College (SSC) consists of mathematics, language arts, and student success components offered through three of four SSC academic divisions.
+This report was created at the conclusion of the 2017-18 academic year and covers data collected from fall 2009 through spring 2018.
+Transitional education at Seminole State College (SSC) consists of mathematics and language arts, components offered through two of the SSC academic divisions.
 SSC conducted a major curriculum redesign of its developmental education program in 2013 and in the process "rebranded" it transitional education.
-As the result of the redesign, the placement process was updated and improved through the use of multiple measures for course placement.
-The number of transitional courses and the time required for remediation were also significantly reduced in both mathematics and language arts by merging course content in the existing courses.
-Lastly, transitional language arts students were required to participate in a structured first-year experience.
-Assessment of transitional education before and after the redesign focusses on four performance rates: (1) transitional course completion, (2) completion of remediation as a whole in a given subject area, (3) completion of gateway college-level courses, and (4) graduation.
+Another redesign occurred in 2017 implementing co-requisite transitional education courses at scale.
+As with the previous redesign, the number of transitional courses and the time required for remediation were significantly reduced in both mathematics and language arts by offering one co-requisite course for each mathematics or language arts general education course.
+SSC still offers one traditional mathematics transitional education course and one traditional language arts transitional education course.
+All students have the opportunity to finish general education mathematics and language arts in one year.
+Students enrolled in these courses were required to participate in a loosely structured first-year experience.
+Assessment of transitional education now focusses on four performance rates: (1) transitional course completion, (2) completion of remediation as a whole in a given subject area, (3) completion of gateway college-level courses, and (4) graduation.
 These data are summarized in the first two sections of this report.
 Course embedded assessment, student feedback in transitional education courses, and student responses to the transitional education questions on the Graduate Exit Survey are covered in the last three sections of this report.